 In high contrast situations, you’ll be glad for the (approximately) five stops of latitude.
 All manner of skin tones are handled with ease and you’ll also be obsessing over shadow detail for months.

-Shoot at night and you’ll retain rich colors and deep blacks.
+Shoot at night and you’ll retain rich colours and deep blacks.
 In fact, if I know I’ll be wandering around after dark, I’ll go ahead and rate this film at ISO400 to get the extra stop of speed in-camera but process it normally – no push.

 Speaking of which, if you feel the need to push this film, it’ll comfortably go three stops to ISO2000 but starts struggling at ISO4000.

-My personal preference is to overexpose by half a stop and process normally, or push two stops to ISO1000 for some lovely results.
+My personal preference is to overexpose by half a stop and process normally or push two stops to ISO1000 for some lovely results.

 Finally, it’s also cheap, really cheap.
 If you buy in bulk and roll your own, a single 36 exposure roll works out to about two dollars per roll – cheaper if you bulk load from larger 400 or 1000ft reels.

-All in all there’s not much bad to say about this film aside from the elephant in the room; Remjet.
+All in all, there’s not much bad to say about this film aside from the elephant in the room; Remjet.

 Unfortunately, you can’t just send Kodak 250D (or most motion picture films, for that matter), to just any lab and be done with it.
-Like most color motion picture stocks, 250D has a protective layer called Remjet, which helps deal with the tremendous heat generated while it’s being run through a motion picture camera at around 96ft (27m) per minute.
+Like most colour motion picture stocks, 250D has a protective layer called Remjet, which helps deal with the tremendous heat generated while it’s being run through a motion picture camera at around 96ft (27m) per minute.

 This layer must be removed during processing and requires specialist developing equipment to do so.
 If your lab has access to a dedicated motion picture film developing system in-house, then you’re all set.
-A word of advice: most equipped labs will actually do a C41 cross process, instead of a native ECN-2 wash.
+A word of advice: most equipped labs will actually do a C41 cross-process, instead of a native ECN-2 wash.